 When it comes time to finance a new or pre-owned car, several terms are important to understand.
 One such concept is the annual percentage rate, or APR.
-The APR expresses the total cost of borrowing and may differ among lenders based on how they set their rates, and the fees they charge.
+The APR expresses the total cost of borrowing which may differ among lenders based on how they set their rates, and the fees they charge.
 Your credit score and the amount you borrow will also affect the APR on your loan.
-Learn the APR meaning for car loans and how to use this information when purchasing your next auto.
+Learn the APR meaning for car loans and how to use this information when purchasing your next vehicle.

 Car loan APR versus interest rate